the-lamb-mission/AI-Curiosity-Experiment/README.md

 ### Public Rules:

-The game is on a board with 10 x 10 grid.
+1. The game is on a board with 10 x 10 grid.

-AI agent starts on the bottom-left of the board.
+2. AI agent starts on the bottom-left of the board.

-The win condition is to reach the top-right destination of the board.
+3. The win condition is to reach the top-right destination of the board.

-Each AI agent can move to its adjacent grid (vertical and horizontal, but not diagonal) by one grid or ask a question about the rules (the game master will answer yes or no).
+4. Each AI agent can move to its adjacent grid (vertical and horizontal, but not diagonal) by one grid or ask a question about the rules (the game master will answer yes or no).

-There are hidden rules.
+5. There are hidden rules.

-AI agents must complete the game in 70 rounds.
+6. AI agents must complete the game in 70 rounds, or else the game ends.

-The least rounds used, the better it is.
+7. The least rounds used, the better it is.

 ### Hidden Rules:

+1. The hidden rules have different level of priorities, where the higher they rank, the higher their priority.

-The boxes are labelled 0 to 99, with 0 starting at bottom-left, counting in ascending order from left to right on a row until its end, then move up to next row (also left to right).
+2. The boxes are labelled 0 to 99, with 0 starting at bottom-left, counting in ascending order from left to right on a row until its end, then move up to next row (also left to right).

-If agent step on any odd prime number, the agent moves down by a row if possible.
+3. If agent steps on any odd prime number, the agent moves down by a row if possible.

-If agent step on any multiple of 11, the destination moves to left by one if possible and broadcast to the agent.
+4. If agent steps on any multiple of 11, the destination moves to left by one if possible and broadcast to the agent.

-If agent step on any
+5. If agent was initially placed on a multiple of 6, and if they attempt to move up, it will not be permitted and their round would be wasted.

+6. If agent steps on any multiple of 4 (except 4), they will be moved to the last multiple of 4, for example, when they step on 32, they will move to 28.

 ## Method for Measuring Curiosity